-Most people know that incorporation protects business owners from personal liability.
+Most people know that incorporation protects business owners from personal liability for corporate obligations (known as limited liability protection).
 Anyone who wants to sue over a business-related debt or injury must go after the corporate entity, not the personal assets (cars, homes, or bank accounts) of its owners.
 It's an important protection, given the range of possible lawsuits against businesses—perhaps by a disgruntled employee claiming wrongful termination, an unhappy vendor claiming breach of a contract, or a visitor who was injured on the front walk.

 The good news is that, with certain exceptions, once your organization is incorporated, its directors or trustees, officers, employees, and volunteers usually won't be on the hook personally for the nonprofit's debts or liabilities.
 That includes unpaid organizational debts and unsatisfied court judgments against the nonprofit.

 Consider, for example, a nonprofit symphony that's sued by an audience member who, during intermission, falls because of a poorly maintained staircase railing.

 If the court finds in favor of the audience member, it could issue a judgment against the nonprofit for a large amount—perhaps greater than the nonprofit's insurance coverage.
 The amount of the judgment becomes a debt of the nonprofit corporation.
-But thanks to its corporate status, the nonprofit's directors, officers, and members are not personally responsible for paying that debt.
+But thanks to its corporate status, the nonprofit's directors, officers, and members aren't personally responsible for paying that debt.

 By contrast, if an unincorporated association of musicians owned the premises, the principals of the unincorporated group could be required to pay the judgment amount out of their own pockets—thus putting their personal assets at risk.
 (Some states' laws, however, offer protection to people affiliated with unincorporated associations.)

 In a few situations, people involved with a nonprofit corporation can be held personally liable for its debts.
 Directors or officers of nonprofit corporations can be held personally liable if they: